2018 Sri Lankan southwest monsoon floods: Floods

 The annual southwest monsoon rains started from May 19 and caused severe damages throughout the nation with heavy rainfall causing flash floods.
 The flooding severely affected Sri Lanka's Sabaragamuwa Province, Central Province, Northern Province, Southern Province and Western Province leaving 13 dead, 23 missing and about 125, 954 have been affected by the floods.

 Gampaha was one of the worst affected areas with having about 42, 973 people affected and 33, 832 had been sheltered in the area.
 28, 328 were affected in Ratnapura, the second most affected area in the island due to the prevailing weather conditions.
 Puttalam also was one of the hardly hit areas with Ratnapura as it received about 122.7mm rainfall on 23 May within 24 hours.
-The Ministry of Disaster Management revealed that Ja-Ela was overflowing due to the rise of water levels of Attanagala Oya which is located in Attanagalla close to Ja-ela area.
+The Ministry of Disaster Management revealed that Ja-Ela was overflowing due to the rise of water levels of Attanagalu Oya which is located in Attanagalla close to Ja-ela area.
 People living in low-lying areas near Ja-ela were earlier asked to displace to safer places.

-The water levels of both Kelani river and Kalu river were assumed to be rising due to the heavy rain and leaving the Kaduwela-Biyagama bridge to submerge.
+The water levels of both Kelani river and Kalu river were assumed to be rising due to the heavy rain and leaving the Kaduwela Bridge to submerge.
 On 24 May 2018, the bridge which connects both Kaduwela and Biyagama which lie in the Western Province was officially announced to be closed for 7 hours from 10pm until 5am on 25 May due to soil erosion.
 The roads in low-lying areas Kaduwela, Biyagama and Malwana were flooded with temporary closure was determined for the particular roads.
 The people who were living along the river banks were warned to be evacuated following the rise of river water levels in the entire country.
 The spill gates of Deduru Oya and other tanks were also opened as a result of extreme weather conditions.
 Unnichchei tank in Batticaloa also reached spill levels.

 Further landslide warnings were also issued to districts such as Colombo, Kegalle, Gampaha, Badulla, Kurunegala, Nuwara Eliya, Kalutara, Galle and Ratnapura as a result of the high rainfall.
 On 24 May, the Colombo-Hatton main road was blocked and disrupted due to landslides which caused traffic block in the main road.